wjc404/GEMM_AVX2/KERNEL1024bit_3column/README.md

 # Introduction

 This directory contains AVX2 SGEMM and DGEMM codes based on 1024bitx3 kernel (SGEMM: 32x3; DGEMM: 16x3).
-The 1-thread performances are close to previous implementations on 768bitx4 kernel.
+The 1-thread performances are almost identical to previous implementations on 768bitx4 kernel.

 # Parameters in Makefile